confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 registered as the key of the resulting table if included in the selected columns.

 For joins, the columns used in the join criteria must be the keys of the tables being joined.

+For more information, see :ref:`join-streams-and-tables`.

 The WITH clause supports the following properties: